Locket: Robust Feature-Locking Technique for Language Models: Design of

 \section{Design of \method}

-To avoid the limitations discussed in \S\ref{sec:problem}, we do not require the use of a secret credential (susceptible to unauthorized credential sharing) and fine-tuning (does not scale).
+To avoid the limitations discussed in \S\ref{sec:problem}, we remove the use of a secret credential (susceptible to unauthorized credential sharing) and fine-tuning (does not scale).
 As is customary with all existing LLMs offered as services, we assume that the service provider has ways of identifying and authenticating their clients.
-Then, inspired by model merging~\cite{prabhakar-etal-2025-lora}, we propose using adapters that can be dynamically attached to restrict some features based on a client's authorization (\Snospace~\ref{sec:background}).
-This preserves the base LLM, and allows a single model to serve multiple clients by dynamically attaching relevant adapters to lock features not authorized for a given client.
+Then, leveraging model merging techniques~\cite{prabhakar-etal-2025-lora}, we propose using adapters that can be dynamically attached to restrict some features based on a client's authorization (\Snospace~\ref{sec:background}).
+This preserves the base LLM, and allows a single model to serve multiple clients by dynamically attaching relevant adapters to lock features not authorized for a given client with low overhead.
 This makes it scale across multiple features \ref{scalable} $\rightarrow$ \cmark).
 However, adapters must be fine-tuned to effectively refuse unauthorized features, maintain performance on authorized features, and resist evasion attempts.
 We discuss our design choices to achieve this, and present an overview of \method's design in Figure~\ref{fig:overview}.

 \textbf{\underline{Training Objective.}} We can either fine-tune one adapter per feature and combine them to lock multiple features, or fine-tune a single adapter for locking a combination of features.
 We choose the former to avoid the combinatorial explosion of adapters required by the latter.
 To lock a feature $f$, we obtain the adapters by fine-tuning some layers of a base LLM $\pi_{\theta}$ parameterized by $\theta$ on a feature dataset $D_{f} = \{(x_i, y_i)\}$.
-The overall objective for fine-tuning ($\mathcal{L}_{\text{lock}}$) includes the loss functions to maintain utility ($\mathcal{L}_{\text{utility}}$), and to ensure effectiveness while minimizing attempts to evade ($\mathcal{L}_{\text{evade}}$).
-We have: $\mathcal{L}_{\text{lock}} = \mathcal{L}_{\text{utility}} + \mathcal{L}_{\text{evade}}$.
+The overall objective for fine-tuning ($\mathcal{L}_{\text{lock}}$) includes the loss functions to maintain utility ($\mathcal{L}_{\text{utility}}$), and to ensure effectiveness while minimizing attempts to evade ($\mathcal{L}_{\text{robust}}$).
+We have: $\mathcal{L}_{\text{lock}} = \mathcal{L}_{\text{utility}} + \mathcal{L}_{\text{robust}}$.

 \textbf{\underline{Utility-Preserving (\ref{utility}).}} We preserve the utility of $\pi_{\theta}$ during fine-tuning by computing the KL divergence with respect to its frozen reference $\pi_{\theta'}$: